Joe Haden: 2014

 On May 13, 2014, the Browns signed Haden to a five-year, $68 million contract extension with $45 million guaranteed.

 On November 16, 2014, he collected a career-high 13 combined tackles, a pass deflection, and intercepted Houston Texans quarterback Ryan Mallett, as the Browns lost, 23–7.
 The following game, Haden recorded five solo tackles, a pass deflection, and intercepted Atlanta Falcons quarterback Matt Ryan, helping the Browns win, 26–24.
 During a Week 13 loss to the Buffalo Bills, he made one tackle and two pass deflections, and intercepted Bills' quarterback Kyle Orton marking his third consecutive game with an interception.

 He finished the season with a career-high 73 combined tackles (58 solo), 20 pass deflections, and three interceptions in 15 games and 15 starts.
 Haden was also voted to his second consecutive Pro Bowl.
+He was ranked 23rd by his fellow players on the NFL Top 100 Players of 2015.

 2015

 Haden began the 2015 season as the Browns' starting corner, along with Tramon Williams.
 In their season-opening loss against the Jets, Haden made a season-high six combined tackles and a pass deflection.
 On October 13, 2015, it was reported that Haden had suffered a groin injury during practice.
 The injury caused him to miss multiple games throughout the season.

 On December 14, 2015, Haden was placed on injured reserve with a concussion, ending his season.
 He finished the season with 22 combined tackles (18 solo) and two pass deflections while starting only five games and playing in five.